 Cactus eggs sitting in tiny terracotta pots look positively adorable.
 Draw lines and x marks on green-dyed eggs, then top with pink scrunched tissue paper pieces.

 Set them atop terracotta pots filled with decorative gravel, and you have some cute Easter decor pieces.

 33. DIY Easter Emoji Eggs

 Emojis are everywhere, so making these emoji eggs for Easter should be a breeze.
-You can also go for funny faces and other entertaining designs and patterns.
+But, of course, you can also go for funny faces and other entertaining designs and patterns.

 34. Easter Bunny Eggs

 35. Mosaic Easter Eggs

 With curved contours, assembling cracked egg pieces on an egg to design a mosaic should be easy.
-This is a lovely piece of art in Easter eggs.
+Mosaic easter eggs are a lovely piece of art in Easter eggs.
 Of course, you can be more creative and make your mosaic Easter eggs bright and colorful.

 36. DIY Carrots Easter Eggs

 37. Galaxy Easter Eggs

-Pulling off the galaxy effect looks tricky but only a toothbrush can do the trick.
-This is an easy DIY Easter egg project using simple household items and the result are mesmerizing.
+Pulling off the galaxy effect looks tricky, but only a toothbrush can do the trick.
+Galaxy easter eggs are an easy DIY Easter egg project using simple household items, and the result is mesmerizing.